-- Programs are structured specifications of state transition systems. - Programming language defines constructs for specifying single transitions and transition compositions. - State components specified using datatypes are referred in conditions of command constructs like if-, while-, for-, case-command etc.
+- Programs are structured specifications of state transition systems. - Programming language defines constructs for specifying single transitions and transition compositions. - State components are referred in conditions of command constructs like if-, while-, for-, case-command etc.

-- Programs are built out of commands like assignment, if-, while-, for-, case-command etc - The terms 'program' and 'command are synonymous. - 'Program' will only be used for commands representing complete algorithm. - The 'statement' and 'assertion' are used for conditions on program variables that occur in correctness specifications.
+- Programs are built out of commands like assignment, if-, while-, for-, case-command etc - The terms 'program' and 'command' are synonymous. - 'Program' will only be used for commands representing complete algorithm. - The 'statement' is used for conditions on program variables that occur in correctness specifications.

-- Executing an imperative program has the effect of changing the state - i.e. the values of program variables - N.B. languages are more complex than those described in our course - they may have states consisting of other things than the values of variables (e.g. I/ O ports).
+- Executing an imperative program has the effect of changing the state - i.e. the values of program variables - N.B. languages more complex than those described in our course may have states consisting of other things than the values of variables (e.g. I/O).